nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1.User requests to mark a task as completed. <br>
+1. User requests to mark a task as completed. <br>
-2.Task manager marks the task as completed. <br>
+2. Task manager marks the task as completed. <br>
 Use case ends. <br>

 **Extensions**
 2a.
 The given task does not exist. <br>

->2a1.Task manager shows an error message. <br>
+>2a1.
+Task manager shows an error message. <br>
  Use case ends. <br>